Exawind/amr-wind/docs/sphinx/user/inputs_ABL_meso_forcing.rst

    IPA regression weights at the corresponding :input_param:`ABLMesoForcing*.weighting_heights`.
 The default behavior is to use uniform weighting.
-Nonuniform weighting is generally ill-adivsed as runaway positive or negative forcing values may be possible.
+Nonuniform weighting is generally ill-advised as runaway positive or negative forcing values may be possible.

 .. input_param:: ABLMesoForcing*.normalize_by_zmax